Bayesian Calibrated Click-Through Auction: Click-Through Auctions in Symmetric Environments

 By the above analysis, to upper bound $z$, we only need to compare its values at these limit points $l[k]$'s.
-Alternatively, we compare the quantities $S(k, l[k+1])$ for different $k$.
-The following lemma shows that $S(k, l[k+1])$ is increasing in $k$.
-The proof is deferred to the next subsection. \begin{lemma} Given $k-1 \ge K_0 \ge 1$, we have $S(k, l[k+1])\ge S(k-1, l[k])$. \end{lemma}
+Alternatively, we compare $S(k, l[k+1])$ for different $k$.
+The following lemma shows that $S(k, l[k+1])$ is increasing in $k$, whose proof is in Appendix \ref{proof_of_lemma11finalsection}. \begin{lemma} Given $k-1 \ge K_0 \ge 1$, we have $S(k, l[k+1])\ge S(k-1, l[k])$. \end{lemma}

 Lemma \ref{lemmaskdecreasing} implies that $S(K_0, l[K_0 + 1])$ is the minimum compared with other $S(k, l[k+1])$ for $k > K_0$.
 The quantity $S(K_0, l[K_0 + 1])$ is computed as (\ref{equantitysk}) with